rubenanko/midnight/README.md

 - size less than 4 KB,
 - portability on a standard Linux architecture,
 - resistance to LLMs similar to Codex or Claude Code (as of November 20, 2025),
-- remain executable, and return `OK\n` on stdout if successful.
+- remain executable, printing `OK\n` on stdout and returning 0 if successful.

 [^2]: The name of the program is due to the context of its development, which was initiated and completed in half a day, and made functional at midnight sharp.